hashgraph/hedera-json-rpc-relay/docs/design/debug-api.md

 Capture metrics for the following:

-1. Log every call to all filter API method, as a total amount.
+1. Record each invocation of all debug API methods and maintain a cumulative count.
-2. Log every success or fail for each new API method, as a total amount.
+2. Log every success or fail for each new API method and maintain a cumulative count.

 ## Tests
 The following test cases should be covered but additional tests would be welcome.